-NOTICE- DISPOSAL OF WASTE Annex V of the MARPOL treaty is an international law to provide for a cleaner, safer marine environment, making it illegal for any vessel to dump plastic trash overboard Violations may result in penalties of up to a \$25,000 fine and imprisonment.
+NOTICE- DISPOSAL OF WASTE Annex V of the MARPOL treaty is an international law to provide for a cleaner, safer marine environment, making it illegal for any vessel to dump plastic trash overboard.
+Violations may result in penalties of up to a \$25,000 fine and imprisonment.
 State and local regulations may further restrict the disposal of garbage.
-LOCATION ILLEGAL TO DUMP U.S. fresh and salt waters, inland up to 3 miles from shore Plastic and Garbage (including but not limited to: paper, rags, glass, food, dunnage, linings, packing materials that float, metal, crockery) 3 to 12 miles from shore Plastic, dunnage, linings, and packing materials the garbage not ground to less than one inch (includin limited to: paper, rags, glass, food, metal, crocl 12 to 25 miles from shore Plastic , dunnage, linings, and packing materials tha More than 25 miles from shore Plastic
+LOCATION ILLEGAL TO DUMP U.S. fresh and salt waters, inland up to 3 miles from shore Plastic and Garbage (including but not limited to: paper, rags, glass, food, dunnage, linings, packing materials that float, metal, crockery) 3 to 12 miles from shore Plastic, dunnage, linings, and packing materials that float, garbage not ground to less than one inch (including but not limited to: paper, rags, glass, food, metal, crockery) 12 to 25 miles from shore Plastic, dunnage, linings, and packing materials that float More than 25 miles from shore Plastic